ludwig-ai/ludwig-docs/docs/configuration/hyperparameter_optimization.md

 - `gpu_resources_per_trial`: The number of GPU devices allocated to each trial (default: 0).
 - `kubernetes_namespace`: When running on Kubernetes, provide the namespace of the Ray cluster to sync results between pods.
 See the [Ray docs](https://docs.ray.io/en/master/_modules/ray/tune/integration/kubernetes.html) for more info.
 - `time_budget_s`: The number of seconds for the entire hyperopt run.
 - `max_concurrent_trials`: The maximum number of trials to train concurrently.
-Defaults to `auto`. `auto` will infer the max_concurrent_trials that can be set given your cluster configuration if you're using a Ray backend based on the cluster resources available.
+Defaults to `auto`. `auto` will infer the max_concurrent_trials that can be set given your cluster configuration if you're using a Ray backend.

 ## Scheduler